brunoasm/matrix_condenser/README.md

 #### Matrix Occupancy
 This plots a graph with samples on rows and loci on columns.
 By default, samples are ordered according to number of loci and loci are ordered according to number of samples.
 If a locus was obtained for a given sample, the cell is painted black.
 It is painted white otherwise.

-Users can choose to reorder samples and loci by blocks of shared loci.
+Users can choose to reorder samples and loci independently.
 This can make it easier to observe if different samples shared some set of loci.
-In RAD data, this can arise from locus dropout due to relatedness between samples or due to methodological artifacts, such as differences in size selection.
+In RAD data, this can arise from relatedness between samples or due to methodological artifacts, such as differences in size selection.
+The four options available to sort are:
+ 1. Decreasing (default)
+ Loci are sorted from those present in highest number of samples to those in lowest.
+Conversely, samples are sorted from those with highest number of loci to those with lowest number.

+ 2. Increasing
+ The inverse of previous option.

+ 3. Divergent
+ A PCA is done behind the scenes to sort loci/samples while maximizing their divergence.
+Very useful for a quick glance at deterministic differences between loci in sets of samples.

+ 4. Original
+ Matrix is not reordered, keeping the order in input.
+This wasn't highly tested yet, I expect to work better with VCF files and Occupancy Matrices.
+Not sure what to expect for ipyrad files.

 Users can control the height of the matrix by using the slider on the top right.
 Sizes there are too small might result in an error message.
 If that happens, one simply needs to increase the size and generate the graph again.